Code-Institute-Submissions/HydraExplorer/README.md

 add features:
 * The web app is totally mobile responsive with a collapsible toggler navigation.

+* The site has features such as Youtube and Spotify embeded into it, pulled in through JSON data.
+* I used interchangable parallax style Hero and separator sections for modern display of content.

+* Hero sections change on service section mouse over.
+* jQuery animations used to fade out irrelevant options as selected by the user, Button click events allow this.

+* The Logo position left always takes the user back to the Home page.
+* Google Maps used so that users can see the users location.
+This is using an API from Google and programmed in javascript.
+* Social media icons are active and link to relative external platforms using data from JSON to change the href attributes on the users.html pages for each user.
+* Expected use of font awesome icons to assist in users learning of the site.

+* Use of animation for hero text - minimal use of animation but effective for a pleasureable experience on page load.

+* Footer features on Index.html with infomation section describing the service, and a direct contact section populated with my personal infomation.

+* Users utliizes bootstrap cards which display image and content relevant to the user is looking for, regarding their specific areas of expertise.
+This was furthermore templated using the Handlebars.js library.
+This allowed the developer to create one template card which was used to create all the data cards for the users.

+* Templating using Handlebars must get a specific mention as this allowed me to realise this project from the beginning, by templating the user cards and pulling in the JSON data especially assigning user ID's i was then able to link the templated user card to a user.html page specific for that ID. using the templated page i then used the jQuery library to populate the user specific page using data specific from JSON.(Which im proud of achieving).

+* As i produced the first version of the site, i thought it may be good to employ the use of a dark mode toggle function.
+This dark mode uses Dark mode CSS to change the background of the white containers to my branded grey slate colour.
+I found this useful for UX as especially with jQuery fade features it really stood out presenting the data far better.
+* in addition to dark mode i added a local storage feature to the dark mode so even on page refresh dark mode is still active if it was previous, this will also be indicated with the dark mode toggle button, when active the button is highlighted in a green 'On' status.

+*

 ### **_Code Refactoring_:**
 ___
 In this project i also used the extension to Gitpod called prettier which would format my code, however i then went through each page